 A lake mask consistent with the land-sea mask has been produced using a flood-filling algorithm for all operational resolutions and grid types.
 The idea is to start from a seed somewhere in the sea of the land-sea mask, and let the flood-filling algorithm march through all sea points which are connected and mark them.
 What is left in the end as wet points when the ocean is filled up, are the lakes that are not connected to the ocean.
 Issues in this procedure are that some lakes are very close to the sea, and especially for low resolutions, the flood-filling algorithm just fills them up as well.
 Therefore, a number of lakes located close to the sea had to be blocked based on their coordinates in the flood-filling algorithm.
 Another issue was that some of the narrow fjords in Norway and Greenland as well as other regions were not completely filled up with sea points by the flood-filling algorithm (leaving the fjords as lakes that can freeze).
 This problem becomes more apparent the higher the resolution.
-A solution here was to use higher land-sea threshold than 0.5, e.g. 0.6, 0.7, 0.8, .., to distinguish sea from land in the filling algorithm, which then fills up the narrow fjords as well.
-A latitude-dependent land-sea threshold was finally used, with lower values in mid- and low-latitudes, but the higher values at high latitudes.
+A solution here was to use higher land-sea threshold than 0.5, e.g. 0.6, 0.7, 0.8, ..., to distinguish sea from land in the filling algorithm, which then fills up the narrow fjords as well.